fnproject/fn/docs/developers/eventspec.md

 * Raw HTTP interactions encapsulated in events
 * Internal errors
+* Message Extensions

-This doc describes tue specifications for those events:
+This doc describes tue specifications for those events

+# Relationship with Cloud Events FDK Format
+In addition to supporting receiving and replying with cloud events developers can also code specificaly

 # A note on response events